We continue from The Painted Panda in China.

-What probably still doesn’t translate to “The Hungry Hamburger” returns to the Mexico Pavilion for this year’s Festival of the Arts at Epcot.
+What probably doesn’t translate to “The Hungry Hamberder” returns to the Mexico Pavilion for this year’s Festival of the Arts at Epcot.

 You’ll receive six ounces of somebody else’s bottle of golden ale.
 There’s quite a bit of fruit here with a bitter, hoppy aftertaste.
 I can’t recall seeing this beer on a menu anywhere, so it may be a unique opportunity to give it a try if you’re interested.